Shivinda-Singh/StudentProjectTrackerLaravel/readme.md

 * php artisan serve

 # Notes
 * You need to manaually insert an admin user into db.
-Rememebr to encrypt password
+Rememebr to encrypt password using bcrypt which can be found here https://bcrypt-generator.com/